cartoon-battle/cartoon-battle.github.io/farming.md

  * **Adventure**: Auto play adventure battles (any island, or selected by you).
 It waits until you have 6-12 adventure energy left and drains it all in a few seconds.
  * **Use Refills**: After your adventure farming is done, all adventure refills are used as well.
 This is for paying members only.
  * **Arena**: Auto play arena battles.
 It waits until you have 9 or more energy and drains it all in a few seconds.
-   For paying members: you can also refresh for selected hero tokens, and the cost of the refreshes… Well, it’s on the house!
  * **Challenges**: Play all your challenges for you.
 It completes within an hour or two before the challenge energy ends.
  * **Daily quests**: It can complete your daily quests by buying three basic packs each day, and making one upgrade on all of them.
  * **Basic packs**: If you wish, it will spend all your nixon coins above 100k on basic packs, and recycle all common and rare cards.